 As an undergraduate student, I did lots of volunteer organizing with Jewish Voice for Peace.
 (I’m currently a member and patron of JVP DC Metro.)
 Here are some of the cool things we did:

 - We helped host the University’s first Interfaith Week and worked to open an interfaith prayer and meditation space in the Multicultural Student Services Center.
 We also ran monthly interfaith Shabbat dinners open to the entire student body.

-- We hosted some real cool Jews, like artist Molly Crabapple and poet Kevin Coval.
+- We hosted some real cool Jews, like artist extraordinaire Molly Crabapple, poet Kevin Coval, and cartoonist Eli Valley.

 Outside of Jewish student life at GW, I helped my friends at Hackital put on two 100+ developer hackathons and served as a leadership council member for the Undergraduate Business Association.
 I also started a blockchain club, which was both a distinct failure and a formative learning experience.